borregore/DBZ-Game-Fighters/README.md

 **Final**:
 - Class: It indicates that a class can not be extended.
-- Methdod: It indicates that a method can not be overridden or be hidden (for static).
+- Method: It indicates that a method can not be overridden or be hidden (for static).
 - Attribute: It indicates that the variable can only be initialized once.

 **Static**:
 - Class: Java has no way of making a top level static class.
-Java has static nested classes witch indicates that it doesn't have a refrence of an instance to an outer class.
+Java has static nested classes witch indicates that it doesn't have a reference of an instance to an outer class.
 - Method:  A static method is called on a class instance and not to an object of a class.
 - Attribute: it's when the variable is attached to the class and not to the object.
 - Static block: It's like the constructor of a class.
 Every time a class is instantiated, this piece of code will be executed.